 The evolution of the Aspirational Goal for this chapter reflects the progression of priorities in the autism community.
 Over the past several years, the IACC's focus has shifted from "preventing disabilities", to encouraging "building adaptive skills", and now emphasizes the construction of lifespan approaches and more meaningful intervention outcomes for individuals on the autism spectrum and their families.
 This change is driven by the recognition that the goal of autism interventions is not to force autistic individuals to mask their autistic traits, become neurotypical, or lose their identity.
 Rather, the goal of interventions is to promote positive outcomes for people on the autism spectrum that are meaningful to them.
-To achieve this goal, researchers, service providers, and policy makers must seek out and include autistic voices and incorporate the diverse lived experiences of individuals on the autism spectrum and their families across the autism spectrum can achieve their unique goals.
+To achieve this goal, researchers, service providers, and policy makers must seek out and include autistic voices and incorporate the diverse lived experiences of individuals on the autism spectrum and their families in the research and implementation of autism interventions so that all individuals across the autism spectrum can achieve their unique goals.